VocaDB/vocadb/README.md

 ## Web API

 We have a [comprehensive web API](https://github.com/VocaDB/vocadb/wiki/Public-API) for programmatic access.
-The [full list of available endpoints](https://vocadb.net/swagger/index.html) is documented using OpenAPI Please take a look if you're interested.
+The [full list of available endpoints](https://vocadb.net/swagger/index.html) is documented using OpenAPI.
+Please take a look if you're interested.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNzEyOTU2NV19
+eyJoaXN0b3J5IjpbMTU1OTQyODkxOV19
 -->